G-Core/gcore-videoplayer-js/packages/player/docs/api/player.qualitylevel.height.md

 ## QualityLevel.height property

-Height of the video, pixels.
+Height of the video frame, pixels.

 **Signature:**